-DAY/NIGHT PLEATED WINDOW SHADES
+DAY/NIGHTER PLEATED BLINDS

-Your coach may feature two-stage pleated window shades that can be used for daytime or nighttime privacy.
+Your coach may feature two-stage pleated window blinds that can be used for daytime or nighttime privacy.

 Sun Filter: The first, lower section is a translucent white shade that can be lowered for privacy without darkening the inside of the coach.
 It can also filter out harsh direct sunlight to help keep the inside of the coach cool in summer or to disperse light for houseplants.